Mead Fellowships & Final Project Awards

 To apply you must be a UAL undergraduate student starting your final year.
 Your proposal must show how the funds would help you complete your final major project.

 - Application for the 2019 award is now closed.
-Shortlisting will take place in January
+The 2020 Final Project Awards will open in October 2019.

 We welcome applications by those in receipt of a UAL Bursary or Access to Learning grant.
 We recognise that finances are often a barrier for these students.